drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-x.md

 thousand years ago. ||There was a massive, terrible war.
 Zanarkand acted in desperation, and unleashed a terrible force upon the world with a simple goal: preserve the dream of Zanarkand.
-If any civilization gets too big, it is in danger of discovering dream Zanarkand and endangering is.
+If any civilization gets too big, it is in danger of discovering dream Zanarkand and endangering it.
 Sin would stop that from happening.
 If machina got too advanced, they might be used to discover and endanger dream Zanarkand.
 So the church banned the use of machina.
 Every rule, every part of the teachings, every lie---all were devised to protect dream